Spigelian Hernia In Sydney – Causes, Symptoms & Specialist Assessment

 • Lateral to the rectus abdominis muscle

 They are less common than inguinal, umbilical, or incisional hernias but may carry a higher risk of complications due to the narrow neck of the defect.
+The narrow defect increases the likelihood of bowel becoming trapped.

 What Causes A Spigelian Hernia?